LbNA Home Letterbox Map Member Services Letterbox Search Help Print View Login

 Please be sure the contents are double ziplocked when you put them back in the box (i.e. the stamp is in a ziploc, the book is in a ziploc, and the two are in the larger ziploc bag).
 Please rehide the box well under the rocks and covered with some plant debris so that it can not be seen from any direction.

 I will not be able to check on this box very often; so, please let me know if you find it.
-Also, let me know if it is missing so that I can update the clues:
+Also, let me know if it is missing or needs attention:

 Please record your find at www.letterboxing.org/ or at www.atlasquest.com/ .